Letmuce/KOTH-scripts/README.md

 # KOTH-scripts
-scripts used for KOTH (that are allowed)
+scripts used for KOTH (some allowed, some not)